Duncan Todd, Principal

 Hamilton District Christian High is registered as a private school with the Ontario Ministry of Education.
 It provides a curriculum that follows Ministry guidelines and standards and uses the credit system outlined in the Ontario Secondary School Document (1999).
 All the teachers have Ontario teacher’s certification.
 Graduating students will have completed the credits required for the Ontario Secondary School Diploma.

-I believe HDCH is a place to dream dreams and see visions, a place to learn and grow and be cultivated, a place to live as a healthy community, a place for exceptional learning.
+We believe HDCH is a place to dream dreams and see visions, a place to learn and grow and be cultivated, a place to live as a healthy community, a place for exceptional learning.
 The learning that happens here is a launching pad for our graduates’ futures; this is exciting stuff.

 We’re always happy to welcome our friends and supporters to school.
 If you are in the neighbourhood, we hope you’ll drop by and experience exceptional learning first-hand.